mustafa-sarshar/Arduino-Projects/README.md

 # Arduino-Projects
-This repository demonstrates some simple projects for Arduino Kits
+This repository demonstrates some simple projects using Arduino Kits